borgbox/N6Mean2AuthSeed/README.md

 <br>
 The configuration in main.ts allows to dynamically change locale and translation files, the dynamic data e logic selection is inside settings.service.ts
 <br>
-The file /locale/message.ts carries the export the translations to be used.
+The file /locale/message.ts carries and export the translations to be used.